Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Acknowledgements

-The authors gratefully acknowledge the support of Simon Wood on mechanical design and fabrication.
-P.S.P. acknowledges the MICINN-ILL post-doc program for supporting his stay at ILL.
-J.T. and M.A.R. acknowledge the support of the Spanish Ministerio de Ciencia e Innovación (MCIN) - Agencia Estatal de Investigación (MCIN/AEI/10.13039/501100011033) through project PID2020-117080RB-C54.
-A.M. also acknowledges the financial support from MCIN/AEI under grant PID2021-129054NA-I00, from the Department of Education of the Basque Government under grant PIBA-2023-1-0054 and from the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and Materials Physics Center.
+The authors gratefully acknowledge Simon Wood for his support on mechanical design and fabrication, and the PSCM for access to its laboratories.
+We acknowledge the beam time allocation on FIGARO (\url{http://doi.ill.fr/10.5291/ILL-DATA.9-12-725}, \url{http://doi.ill.fr/10.5291/ILL-DATA.9-12-726}, \url{http://doi.ill.fr/10.5291/ILL-DATA.9-13-1089}).
+P.S.P. acknowledges the MICINN-ILL postdoc program for supporting his stay at the ILL.
+J.T. and M.A.R. acknowledge the support of the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN) - Agencia Estatal de Investigaci\'on (MCIN/AEI/10.13039/501100011033) through the projects PID2020-117080RB-C54 and PID2023-147948OB-C33.
+A.M. acknowledges the financial support from MCIN/AEI/10.13039/501100011033 under grants PID2021-129054NA-I00 and PID2024-157988NB-I00, as well as the financial support from the Department of Education of the Basque Government under grant PIBA\_2023\_1\_0054 and from the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and Materials Physics Center.